gcolin/simple-repo/README.md

 The files are stored in **~/.simplerepo**.
 For storing files in another directory, set the variable *simplerepo.root* (-Dsimplerepo.root=/path/to/repo).

+## Configure simple-repo

+The configuration is accessible through JMX.
+If you cannot access JMX via JConsole, you can use [jmx-web-console](https://github.com/gcolin/jmx-web-console) for configuring JMX via a web interface.

 ## Configure Maven